 When you go fishing in Anderson County, make sure you purchase an appropriate fishing license or permit.
 Visit the Tennessee Wildlife Resources Agency website to purchase your license or permit.
 If you’re Clinch River fishing, it might be worthy to note that the majority of fisheries diets consist of midges, black flies, sow bugs, scuds and small caddi pupa.
 If you go Norris fishing, keep in mind that larger smallmouth bass tend to drop to deeper water, but good catches of largemouth bass are close to the surface, no deeper than 10 feet.
 As for muskie fishing on Melton Lake, muskies prefer baits that move and make a lot of noise, and most anglers have the most luck fishing during the daytime.

 When you go fishing in Anderson County, you’re going to need a place to stay!
-Find the perfect place to stay close to where you plan to fish and start planning your fishing trip today.
+Find the perfect places to stay by visiting our website at www.adventureanderson.com.